 Measure Target 2020 Results Outcome Comparison vs. Comparison Group Base Business Earnings Per Share \$2.74 \$3.06 197.0% of the assigned award opportunities for each of the Named Officers.
 Annual bonuses for the Named Officers (other than Mr. Wallace and Mr. Sutula) were paid at approximately the 60th to the 90th percentile of annual bonuses for similar jobs in the Comparison Group.
-Mr. Wallace's award represented a payout at approximately the 81st Organic Sales Growth 3.6% 7.2% percentile of annual bonuses for CEOs in the Comparison Group. • Mr. Sutula did not receive an annual bonus pursuant to our annual incentive COVID-19 Response See belov w description program because he joined Colgate in November 2020.
-See page 35 for more details.
+Mr. Wallace's award represented a payout at approximately the 81st Organic Sales Growth 3.6% 7.2% percentile of annual bonuses for CEOs in the Comparison Group.
+Mr. Sutula did not receive an annual bonus pursuant to our annual incentive program because he joined Colgate in November 2020.
+See page 35 for COVID-19 Response See below description more details.

-^{} Based on the most recent data available.
+Based on the most recent data available.